The Hawks and Ospreys Charitable Trust

 Success Rates

 Specific success rates are not publicly disclosed.
-In recent years, the Trust has supported 430 recipients with £91,500 in total grants, with 145 sportsmen and women receiving £29,250 in a typical year.
+Over the last three years, the Trust supported 430 recipients with £91,500 in total grants, averaging approximately 145 sportsmen and women receiving around £29,250 annually.

 Reapplication Policy